-Type of Financial Intermediaries: Financial Intermediaries established in EU27 with strategies pursuing any of the Target Ares under the Climate & Infrastructure Funds Product.
+Type of Financial Intermediaries: Financial Intermediaries established in EU27 with strategies pursuing any of the Target Areas under the Climate & Infrastructure Funds Product.

-Type of Final recipients: Special Purpose Vehicle/project Company, SMEs, Midcaps, Mixed entities, such as public-private partnerships and private companies with a public purpose
+Type of Final Recipients: Special Purpose Vehicle/project Company, SMEs, Mid-Caps, Mixed entities, such as public-private partnerships and private companies with a public purpose.

-Country(-ies) of implementation of the operation:
+Country(-ies) of implementation of the operation: Via this Framework Operation, EIF expects to be able to achieve a relatively broad geographical coverage across Member States.

-The core focus of the Framework Operation is the EU and Sub-Projects are expected to target final recipients across several Member States.
 Some of the funds have a pan-EU investment strategy, hence would be able to invest in all EU-27 countries.
-Most funds follow a genuine pan-EU investment strategy.
-Beyond this, the most important region targeted by the Sub Projects is CEE; followed by Western Europe and Southern Europe.